carlolopez03/Prediction-of-Product-Sales/README.md

 The heat map is another type of plot.
 This plot spots out any values that are correlated with eachother.

 ## Model
+ In conclusion, using the decision tree regressor model will predict about .595 of the food products being sold as the random forests model predicts only .59 of the products.
+The mean absolute error lowered from 780.3 to 738.3 showing us the testing data from the decision tree regressor model performed better than the random forests model.
 ## Recommendations:
 ### For further information
 For any additional questions, please contact @carlolobs65@gmail.com